 This is far, far narrower than we see today — even a SRAM Eagle cassette, today’s most dense cluster of cogs, has a spacing of 3.65mm between each sprocket.

-The patent also shows the very largest sprockets dished over the spokes, a design that Shimano has actually adopted in recent years with its 11 speed mountain bike drivetrains and the newest 32t Ultegra and Dura-Ace cassettes.
+The patent also shows the very largest sprockets dished over the spokes, a design that Shimano has actually adopted in recent years with its 11 speed mountain bike drivetrains and the newest 34t Ultegra cassettes.

 So whaddabout dat chain?